Bayern crush own-goal kings Wolfsburg 8-1 to stretch lead at top

-MUNICH, Germany, Jan 11 : Bayern Munich, helped by two record-breaking VfL Wolfsburg own goals and two from Michael Olise, demolished the visitors 8-1 in the Bundesliga on Sunday to extend their lead at the top, as the league resumed from its winter break.
+MUNICH, Germany, Jan 11 : Bayern Munich, helped by two record-breaking VfL Wolfsburg own goals and two from man-of-the-match Michael Olise, demolished the visitors 8-1 in the Bundesliga on Sunday to extend their lead at the top, as the league resumed after its winter break.

+The reigning champions, who are undefeated in the league this season, are on 44 points, 11 ahead of second-placed Borussia Dortmund.
+RB Leipzig, with a game in hand, are third on 29, as many as Bayer Leverkusen and fifth-placed VfB Stuttgart.

+"It's not normal (for such a result), it's not a given and we should not forget that," Bayern coach Vincent Kompany said.
+"The first half was really not easy.
+But I had the feeling that when they get a bit tired, we'd create even more chances – and that's exactly what happened in the second half."

 The visitors, however, reacted well with Dzenan Pejcinovic finishing a fine passing move that split open the Bayern defence, to level in the 15th.